google/benchmark/docs/perf_counters.md

 *  Enable the cmake flag BENCHMARK_ENABLE_LIBPFM.

-To use, pass a comma-separated list of counter names through the `-benchmark_perf_counters` flag.
+To use, pass a comma-separated list of counter names through the `--benchmark_perf_counters` flag.
 The names are decoded through libpfm - meaning, they are platform specific, but some (e.g. `CYCLES` or `INSTRUCTIONS`) are mapped by libpfm to platform-specifics - see libpfm [documentation](http://perfmon2.sourceforge.net/docs.html) for more details.